raspibo/eventman/README.md

 Authentication
 ==============

+By default, authentication is not required; unregistered and unprivileged users can see and join events, but are unable to edit or handle them.
+Administrator users can create ed edit events; more information about how permissions are handled can be found in the *docs/DEVELOPMENT.md* file.

-By default, authentication is required; default username and password are *admin* and *eventman*.
-If you want to completely disable authentication, run the daemon with --authentication=off
+The default administrator username and password are **admin** and **eventman**.
+If you want to force authentication, run the daemon with --authentication=on

 Demo database
 =============